-Bed bugs are challenging pests to have to deal with, primarily because they breed rapidly, and will set up shop quickly in your building, most of the time before you even realize it.
-When you need a reliable bed bug exterminator , call Hello Pest Control.
+Bed bugs are challenging pests to deal with, primarily because they breed rapidly, and will set up shop quickly in your building, most of the time before you even realize it.
+When you need a reliable bed bug exterminator, call Hello Pest Control.

 What are bed bugs?

 Small, flats insects that hide during the day, bed bugs are every home or business owner's worst nightmare.
 Adult bed bugs grow to about 1/4 of an inch in length.
 They are brownish-red, have six legs, and lack wings.
 Before feeding, their body has an apple seed shape; after feeding, they expand to a capsule-like shape.
 To feed, they use a proboscis, which is an elongated mouthpart.
 When not feeding, they keep their proboscis tucked under their body.

 These pests feed on the blood of warm-blooded mammals, with human blood being their favorite source of food.
 If we are available, they will typically ignore our pets.
 Blood is their sole source of nutrition and is required to complete their reproductive process.